telus/tds-core/guide/accessibility/keyboard-nav.md

 The order in which interactive elements receive focus should be logical and predictable.
 Create the tab flow hierarchy by using the source code to arrange the keyboard navigation.
-Begin with the header, followed by the main navigation, then page navigation (from to to bottom, left to right), and end with the footer.
+Begin with the header, followed by the main navigation, then page navigation (from top to bottom, left to right), and end with the footer.

 ## Governance